Severe Asthma ToolkitSevere Asthma Toolkit

 A severe asthma registry is an organised system for tracking the clinical care and outcomes of people with severe asthma.

-Registries use ‘real-world’ observational data from many sites around the country.
+Registries use ‘real-world’ observational data from many sites, often operating at a national or international level.
 The sources of information may include patient medical records, patient-reported data and physician-reported data.
 The information collected may be utilised to answer research questions about the population and/or monitor and report on healthcare quality and patient management.
+Severe asthma registries inform clinical practice and seek to improve patient outcomes.

 Why?

 The World Health Organization has noted that ‘Severe asthma registries provide a foundation to generate a greater understanding of public health need, and to define phenotypic heterogeneity’ (Bousquet et al. 2010).
-Severe asthma networks, including those in the UK/Europe, North America and Australasia have established severe asthma registries/patient cohorts to characterise the severe asthma patient population (Dolan et al. 2004, Heaney et al. 2010, Schleich et al. 2014, Senna et al. 2017).
+Severe asthma networks, including those in the UK/Europe, North America and Australasia have established severe asthma registries/patient cohorts to characterise the severe asthma patient population (Dolan et al. 2004, Heaney et al. 2010, Schleich et al. 2014, Hiles et al. 2018).
+The International Severe Asthma Registry aims to characterise severe asthma at a global level (FitzGerald et al. 2020).

 Real-world representation of severe asthma

-The access to new and emerging severe asthma treatments such as biologic therapies is guided by eligibility criteria derived from randomised controlled trials (RCTs), however only 10% of patients with severe asthma are thought to meet these criteria (Albers et al. 2018).
+Access to new and emerging severe asthma treatments such as monoclonal antibody (biologic) therapies is guided by eligibility criteria derived from randomised controlled trials (RCTs), however, only 10% of patients with severe asthma are thought to meet these criteria (Albers et al. 2018).

 Australasian Severe Asthma Registries

 The Australasian Severe Asthma Network (ASAN) is group of respiratory physicians and professionals with expertise in severe asthma across more than 30 centres in Australia, New Zealand, Singapore and China.
-The ASAN’s Severe Asthma Web-Based Database (SAWD) is an ongoing investigator-initiated observational registry of patients with severe refractory asthma and controlled non-severe asthma.
+The Australasian Severe Asthma Registry (ASAR), originally established by the ASAN as the Severe Asthma Web-Based Database (SAWD), is an ongoing investigator-initiated observational registry of patients with severe refractory asthma and a comparator group of patients with controlled non-severe asthma (McDonald et al, 2018).

 Australian Mepolizumab Registry (AMR)